-The outdoor areas were suitable for the residents to use, this was openily accessible to residents.
+The outdoor areas were suitable for the residents to use, these areas were openily accessible to residents.
 The outdoor space was well maintained with modern garden furniture.
-There was a stain glass feature on display in the garden which the residents had helped to create during their activities.
+The front door of the centre could now be accessed using the a code which residents with capacity could use.
+Some residents were given the swipe access to the front door if it was suitable following a risk assessment.